PaloAltoNetworks/prismacloud-api-python/README.md

 ## Setup

-These scripts are written and tested in Python 3.x, but should be compatible with Python 2.x.
+These scripts are written and tested in Python 3.x.
-If you need to install Python, you can get more information at [Python's Home Page](https://www.python.org/) ... and you will also need [PIP](https://pypi.python.org/pypi/pip).
+If you need to install Python 3, you can get more information at [Python's Home Page](https://www.python.org/) ... and you will also need [PIP](https://pypi.python.org/pypi/pip).

 These scripts require the Python packages documented in requirements.txt.
 To check and install these packages, execute: